Facial Implants in Birmingham, Alabama

-If you are bothered by a small chin, weak jaw or lack of facial contour, you may be a candidate for plastic surgery with Facial Implants.
+If you are bothered by a small chin, a weak jaw or deflated cheeks, you may be a candidate for plastic surgery with Facial Implants.

-Made of specially formed solid materials that are compatible with human tissues, facial implants bring balance and better proportion to the structural appearance of the face.
-While any area of the face can be enhanced or augmented with implants, the most common sites for facial implants are the cheeks, chin, jaw and nose.
+Made of specially formed solid materials that are compatible with human tissues, facial implants are designed to bring better balance, contours and proportions to the physical structure of the face.
+Implants can be used to enhance or augment any area of the face, but the most common sites for facial implants are the cheeks, chin and jaw.

-- Chin Implants can increase the size and projection of a chin that is not in proportion with the forehead and mid-face.
+• Chin Implants are used to increase the size and projection of the chin for people whose chin is small, recessed and/or out of proportion with the forehead and mid-face.

-- Cheek Implants increase the projection of the cheekbones, adding volume to areas that may be recessed or flat.
+• Cheek Implants are used to increase the projection of the cheekbones by adding volume to areas that are recessed or flat.

-Following an evaluaion of your goals and the features you wish to correct, plastic surgeons Dr. William Hedden, Dr. Stephen Gunn and cosmetic surgeon Dr. Pasha Mostofi at our Birmingham, Alabama practice can help you select the type and size of facial implants that best suit you and your goals for cosmetic surgery.
+Following an evaluation of your goals and the features you wish to correct, our plastic surgeons in Birmingham, Alabama can help you select the type and size of facial implants that best suit you and your goals for cosmetic facial rejuvenation.
+Please contact us today to learn more about facial implants.

 Facial Implants Candidates